11 Problems Centering Clay and Easy Ways to Fix Them

 5. The Clay Was Not Wedged Properly

 Many potters do not like to wedge their clay, and there is a good reason for this.
-Most beginners have never wedged clay before, and it’s not the most fun or the easiest part of pottery making, but it’s an essential part.
+Most beginners have never wedged clay before, and it’s not the most fun or the easiest part of pottery making, but it’s essential.

-Some self-taught potters and even some experienced shortcut takers will cut the clay out of the bag, pat it in a ball, and start throwing.
+Some self-taught potters and even some experienced shortcut takers will cut the clay out of the bag, pat it into a ball, and start throwing.

-Many don’t see a problem with this but can have a hard time centering and think it has nothing to do with skipping the wedging process.
-When I did the same thing, I found my clay was harder in spots and more difficult to center because the moisture was not consistent throughout my ball of clay.
+Many don’t see a problem with this, but can have a hard time centering and think it has nothing to do with skipping the wedging process.
+When I did the same thing, I found my clay was harder in spots and more difficult to center because the moisture was not consistent throughout the ball.

-Trying to save time and cut corners didn’t work because I ended up spending more time trying to center clay that was not smooth and homogenous throughout.
+Trying to save time and cut corners didn’t work; I ended up spending more time trying to center clay that wasn’t smooth or homogeneous throughout.
 Wedging your clay well removes small hard spots, and you will feel a more uniform consistency throughout your clay while throwing.

 6. There Is an Air Pocket in Your Clay

-Fighting to get my clay centered was not a fun activity.
+Fighting to get my clay centered was not fun.
 I finally gave in and called the instructor over for help.
 The ball of clay still refused to center.
 The instructor knew there was an Air Pocket in the clay.
-She said if the air pocket is big enough your clay will never center because air is lighter than clay and will continually throw your clay off-center.
+She said if the air pocket is big enough, your clay will never center because air is lighter than clay and will continually throw your clay off-center.

 If this happens, take the clay off your wheel, wedge another piece, and start over.